Waitlist Information

 If you've applied for financial aid, our goal will be to provide you with a financial aid offer within 1-2 business days of receiving your official offer of admission.

 If you're a U.S. student* and haven't applied for financial aid, it's not too late!
-Your should complete your financial aid application as soon as you submit your Waitlist Reply Form.
+You should complete your financial aid application as soon as you submit your Waitlist Reply Form.
 Completing your financial aid application well ahead of May 1 means that we should be able to provide you with a financial aid offer ahead of your enrollment deadline.
 After submitting your initial documents, make sure you also regularly check the status of your aid application to see if any other materials have been requested.

 Apply for Aid